Formation

 St. Stephen’s is committed to helping form whole Christians in mind, body, and soul through various Bible and book studies and opportunities for prayer and spiritual life development.
 Discipleship is for all of us to do and for all of us to receive throughout our lives, as we grow in communion with the Lord Jesus and one another.

-Ongoing Formation Offerings
+Ordinary Time 2026 Formation Offerings

 For questions, please email Alayna at alayna@ststephens-spokane.com